gear-foundation/gear-wiki/docs/examples/dynamic-nft.md

 }
 ```

+Similarly, you can implement other logic, for example, periodically request data from the Oracle.

 ## Conclusion

 Gear provides a reusable [library](https://github.com/gear-dapps/gear-lib/tree/master/lib/src/non_fungible_token) with core functionality for the gNFT-4907 protocol.
 By using object composition, the library can be utilized within a custom NFT contract implementation in order to minimize duplication of community available code.